CHOP Multicultural Physicians’ Alliance (MPA)

 The MPA engages in a variety of programming to provide exposure to CHOP’s unique clinical learning environment.
 MPA strives to transparently display the opportunities for mentorship, community, and vast clinical exposure available to potential CHOP trainees and faculty.

 CHOP's MPA is a consistent presence at regional and national medical student conferences sponsored by the Student National Medical Association (SNMA) and Latino Medical Student Association (LMSA).
-We see participation in these conferences as a crucial opportunity to engage with the broader underrepresented in medicine (URiM) medical community.
+We see participation in these conferences as a crucial opportunity to engage with the broader medical community and create mentoring networks that facilitate pathways for medical and premedical student from various backgrounds.

 CHOP Visiting Clerkship Program

-The Visiting Clerkship for Underrepresented Minority Students is a program designed to welcome a diverse group of medical students to CHOP and encourage exchange, shared experience and exposure.
+The Visiting Clerkship Program is designed to welcome a diverse group of medical students to CHOP and encourage exchange, shared experience and exposure.

-Visiting URM students will spend four weeks on one of the following: Subspecialty Elective Rotation, Inpatient floor, Emergency Department, or the Hospital of the University of Pennsylvania (HUP) NICU.
+Visiting medical students will spend four weeks on one of the following: Subspecialty Elective Rotation, Inpatient floor, or the Emergency Department.
 Accepted students will also be provided with a faculty mentor and have the opportunity to meet with the Residency Program Director, as well as spend time with residents from our Multicultural Physicians’ Alliance (MPA).
 The MPA meets several times a year to organize activities for recruitment, to participate in community outreach, and to provide a supportive social network for its members.

 The clerkship is funded to cover students’ travel and living expenses.
 Visit the program website for more information, or email Dr. Jessica Fowler.